coderaiser/cloudcmd/README.md

 ---------------
 Standard practices say no non-root process gets to talk to the Internet on a port less than 1024.
 Anyway I suggest you to start Cloud Commander as non-root.
-How it could be soulved?
+How it could be solved?
 There is a couple easy and fast ways.
 One of them is port forwarding by iptables.

 ```sh